You must follow these steps before you install VMware Tanzu Operations Manager on Google Cloud Platform (GCP).

 • Port: 2222

-Step 11: Create load balancer for TCP router
+Step 11: (Optional) Create load balancer for TCP router

-This step is optional and only required if you enable TCP routing in your deployment.
+This step required only if you enable TCP routing in your deployment.

 To create a load balancer for TCP routing in GCP:

-1. From the GCP console, click Network services, then Load balancing, followed by Create load balancer.
+1. From the GCP console, click Network services, then Load balancing.

-4. On the New TCP load balancer pane, enter a unique name for the load balancer in the Name text box.
-For example, pcf-cf-tcp-lb.
+6. On the New TCP load balancer pane, enter a unique name for the load balancer in the Name text box; for example, pcf-cf-tcp-lb.

 • Region: Click the region you used to create the network in Create a GCP Network with Subnet.